-Want to explore the world while still making it to class?
+Want to explore the world and still make it to class?

 Thinking about a career in international development, international humanitarian work or foreign service?